Ohio’s new distracted driving law goes into effect Tuesday

 The law makes it a primary traffic offense for all drivers to use a phone or other device while a vehicle is moving, and if caught, it could come with a $150 fine and two points on your license.

 “It’s advised that you pull over to the side of the road.
-Pull off the off the road and do those things at that time,” Hitchens said.
+Pull off the road and do those things at that time,” Hitchens said.

 The Ohio State Highway Patrol reports there have been at least 73,945 distracted driving crashes in Ohio since 2017, more than 2,000 of those fatal or with serious injuries.